 The Lindorf Family Foundation is a supporting organization of the Licking County Foundation and makes grants and gifts only to charitable organizations qualified under Section 501(c)(3), Internal Revenue Code of 1986, as amended.

 Visit the Lindorf Family Foundation website to download an application or request more information.

 The Cecil L. Mauger Charitable Trust was established under the will of Cecil L. Mauger, a Newark businessman, to provide funds for charitable organizations.
 The Cecil L. Mauger Charitable Trust accepts proposals from tax-exempt, nonprofit organizations serving Licking County throughout the year as part of a competitive grant making process.
 As a small, local foundation, The Cecil L. Mauger Charitable Trust has limited resources and cannot respond favorably to all worthwhile causes.

 Increasing the capacity of nonprofits to respond effectively to community needs is essential.
 In general, The Cecil L. Mauger Charitable Trust prefers funding:

 - Small-scale, specific capital needs

 - Programmatic needs

 Please review the complete Cecil L. Mauger Charitable Trust Grant Guidelines prior to beginning your application.

 The Foundation Directory Online is a searchable, user-friendly database of nationwide grant opportunities.
-This database is available (free of charge) at the downtown Newark Library to help area nonprofits identify appropriate funders and develop targeted proposals.
-Call the Library at 740-349-5500 for more informaiton about this valuable resource.
+This database is available (free of charge) at the downtown Newark branch of the Licking County Library to help area nonprofits identify appropriate funders and develop targeted proposals.
+Call the Library at 740-349-5500 for more information about this valuable resource.